danihelis/algorithms/structure/queue.md

 smaller, or into $\bar{S}$ otherwise.
 We must also annotate the queue position for $x$, so that we can dequeue it in the correct order.
 When we would pop an element from $S$, we pop it from either $\dot{S}$ or $\bar{S}$ depending on the queue position annotated.
-The minimum value of the queue is guaranteed to be top element of either the enqueue stack of minima or the dequeue stack of minima.
+The minimum value of the queue is guaranteed to be the top element of either the enqueue stack of minima or the dequeue stack of minima.

 ```c
 #include <assert.h>